fromage-fraser/dd4/README.md

 The _Dragons Domain IV_ (or _DD4_) MUD is based on the Envy MUD codebase.
 It has been significantly customised, with many original game mechanics and areas.

-_DD4_ was hosted in New Zealand.
-The MUD's heyday was around the year 2000; I don't believe it is currently active anywhere.
+_DD4_ is currently hosted in New Zealand and can be accessed at dd4.webredirect.org on port 8888.
+It also has a relatively up-to-date website online [here](https://smihilist.com/dd4/web/).

 The codebase is ancient, but can be built and run fairly easily with Docker.